Debt Management Plan – DMP Guide

 Being unable to rely on the safety net of savings is one of the primary reasons people fall into debt issues in the first place.
 When you’re hit with an unexpected cost such as a vehicle repair or the need to replace essential white goods, having no savings might mean that your only option is to turn to further credit – which could make it more difficult to deal with your wider debt situation in the long run.

 There are a number of ways that you can keep on saving money whilst on a DMP, not least by sticking to your budget and cutting back on non-essential spending.

-Ending a DMP – Can you end or pay off a DMP early?
+Can you end a DMP early?

 Your regular payment is worked out by looking at your essential costs and how much you can realistically afford to repay after these have been dealt with.
-It’s quite common for circumstances to change during the course of a DMP and you may find yourself with surplus funds that you could put towards paying off your debts within a shorter time.
+It is quite common for circumstances to change during the course of a DMP and you may find yourself with surplus funds that you could put towards paying off your debts within a shorter time.

 What if you can’t afford your DMP?

 If you find that you are unable to afford your DMP payments, acting quickly can help.
 Many debtors find that their first port of call is speaking to their provider and in some cases even seeking advice from a qualified financial advisor.
 It’s important to keep your creditors up-to-date with your circumstances and your DMP provider will help you to do this whilst looking at ways to make things more manageable.